vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 **- apt:** It is used to handle the installation, removal, and upgrading of software packages.

-\- **install:** This tells the magic tool that you want to put a new program on your computer.
+- **install:** This tells the magic tool that you want to put a new program on your computer.

 **Check podman :-**
 ```
-Which podman
+which podman
 ```

 vivek\@vivek-HP-EliteBook-840-G2:\~$ which podman